I. First call

 “Thank Merlin I sat down.
 What did you do?”

-“Well, I Apparated them to St. Mungo because you know I suck at growing hair back – not that I had my wand, anyway – and if Abby found out, I was bound to a lengthy discussion about my incurable immaturity and somehow she would have ended up telling me that's why I haven’t had a boyfriend in years.
+“Well, I brought them to St. Mungo because you know I suck at growing hair back – not that I had my wand, anyway – and if Abby found out, I was bound to a lengthy discussion about my incurable immaturity and somehow she would have ended up telling me that's why I haven’t had a boyfriend in ages.
 Sarah’s eyebrows were so not worthy.”

 “Abby doesn’t sound so nice.”